Cambodia. The political tension in Cambodia rose during

 and individual organizations.

-countryaah, Prime Minister Hun Sen reformed the government in April.
+countryaah, the current population of Cambodia is 16,718,976.
+Prime Minister Hun Sen reformed the government in April.

 Foreign Minister Hor Namhong, an 80-year veteran who has